Prelude to the hoax: 2008–2014

 26 January, 2015

 This statement contained a thinly veiled threat as to would happen if the children “were not returned to their mother and grandparents with immediate effect.”
 The consequence, according to this statement, would be “high level embarrassment.”

 On or about this date, Sabine also opened a petition on Change.org, titled “The Rt.
 Hon.
 Chris Grayling MP: Return the Whistleblower Kids and Abuse Survivors of a London School to Their Russian Family”.
-This petition received several thousand signatures before it was removed by Change.org for violating its terms of service.
+The petition contained a link which led to the videos on Sabine’s Google drive.

 2 February, 2015

-9 February, 2015
+9 February 2015

 12 February, 2015

 On 12 February, police officers attended at Ms Draper’s address.
 Her car was on the driveway.
 A gentleman spoke with the police through the letter box and indicated that he was the mother’s lawyer.The police explained they were there to discuss possible offences committed under s.4 of the Harassment Act 1997.
 They were denied entry to the property.
 Whilst the police were waiting for the means to secure a forced entry, three people climbed out of a first floor window, ran along the roof line of three or four houses and climbed down onto some nearby garages where they disappeared from sight.

 17 February, 2015

-Abe was seen outside the front entrance of the Royal Courts of Justice, as part of a group led by Belinda McKenzie, which was campaigning for the “return of the Whistleblower Kids”.
+Abraham Christie was seen outside the front entrance of the Royal Courts of Justice, as part of a group led by Belinda McKenzie, which was campaigning for the “return of the Whistleblower Kids”.

 21 February, 2015